 Keeping Your Dog Safe at the Park

-- Bring a water bowl and plenty of fresh water – Don’t let him use a communal bowl.
+- Bring a water bowl and plenty of fresh water – Don’t let your dog use a communal bowl.
 Parasites can be spread through feces and shared water bowls.

 - Dog Waste Bags – Although many dog parks supply waste bags and a trash can, bring your own in case there are none.
 Always pick up after your dog.